anandkrish/javascript-pagination-for-all-browsers/README.md

 spanID             :  The CSS style ID of the span where the page numbers are to be rendered.
 label              :  Label to be shown before the page numbers like "Showing Pages".(Should be empty string if no label is required).

 If you using jQuery call this method in the ready function.
+Works with any version of jQuery.

 ```html
 <script>